rcitton/ip-change_check/README.md

 Install the IFTTT app and either create an account or sign in to an existing account and create a new applet.

 Next, select the 'add' button beside the word 'If This' and choose the Webhooks service.
-Select 'Recieve a web request', choose an event name (i.e.' OutageDetector') — you will need to remember this for 'IFTTT_NAME'.
+Select 'Recieve a web request', choose an event name (i.e.' IPChange_check') — you will need to remember this for 'IFTTT_NAME'.
 Select 'Create trigger' button

 Select the 'add' button beside the word 'Then That' and choose any action that you like.
 For example 'Notifications'.
 Clear everything from the message text box and choose Value1 from the Insert Ingredients menu.
 Enter any necessary information and press 'Create action'.